Prosperity Haven Ohio

 Fentanyl

 Fentanyl is a synthetic opioid that has been used in hospitals since the 1960s.
-This drug previously tended found in patches, lollipops, or nasal sprays and is prescribed for severe pain management.
+This drug is often found in patches, lollipops, or nasal sprays prescribed for severe pain management.
 Unfortunately, fentanyl has become increasingly abused in recent years due to its potency.

-Most fentanyl that is now seen in the US is made in Mexico, with ingredients shipped from China.
-Cartels then send cut the fentanyl with other ingredients, before sending to the US.
-People regularly overdose from illicit heroin due to its potency and mistakes made when it is mixed with other substances.
+Today, most fentanyl found in the US is made in Mexico, with ingredients shipped from China.
+Cartels then cut the fentanyl with other ingredients, before sending it to the US.
+People regularly overdose on illicit heroin due to its potency and mistakes made when it is mixed with other substances.

 When taken recreationally, this drug can also cause pinpoint pupils and respiratory depression.

-If someone drinks enough alcohol to cause themselves liver damage, you may also note yellow-ness in their eyes.
+If someone drinks enough alcohol to cause liver damage to themselves, you may also notice yellowness in their eyes.
 This is caused by a high level of bilirubin.
 Liver damage can often be halted, as long as the person stops drinking in time.
-Once cirrhosis (scarring) of the liver occurs, there is no way to restore the liver back to a healthy condition.
+Once cirrhosis (scarring of the liver) occurs, there is no way to restore the liver back to a healthy condition.

-How To Get Help For A Drug Addiction
+Get Help for High Eyes and Drug Addiction

 Substance abuse has serious health consequences and should be treated with professional care.
-The first step is to reach out for support and treatment.
-Contact a treatment center who can provide you with the resources and guidance needed to begin the recovery journey.
+The first step is to reach out for support and treatment, possibly beginning with a supportive detox program.
+Contact a treatment center that can provide you with the resources and guidance needed to begin the recovery journey.
 There are also many support groups available, such as Narcotics Anonymous and Alcoholics Anonymous, which offer peer-to-peer help and education.
 Taking these steps can be difficult but it could save your life.

-If you have noticed that a loved one has altered pupil sizes and you think they may have a drug problem, it is time to speak with them.
-Contact Prosperity Haven to find out the best way of doing this.
+If you have noticed that you or a loved one has high eyes with altered pupil sizes, it is time to reach out for professional help.
+Contact Prosperity Haven to find out how our premier rehabilitation facility can help you.

 YOUR NEW BEGINNING